chauvinSimon/hmm_for_autonomous_driving/README.md

 Convergence:
 - The power of **EM** lies in the fact that P([`obs_sequence`]|`HMM_parameters`) is **guaranteed to increase** with each iteration of the algorithm.
 - When this probability converges, a **local maximum** has been reached.
+- Since the EM algorithm is a gradient-based optimization method, it will generally get stuck in local optimal.
-- To find the **global maximum**, one could run this algorithm using a variety of initialization states.
+- To find the **global maximum**, one could run this algorithm with various initializations and select the highest scored model.

 Der Baum-Welch-Algorithmus ist ein erwartungsmaximierender Algorithmus.
 Er berechnet die Maximalwahrscheinlichkeitsschätzungen (Maximum-Likelihood-Schätzwerte) und die sogenannten Posterior-Mode-Schätzungen für die gegebenen Parameter (Übergangs- und Emissionswahrscheinlichkeit) eines HMMs, wenn nur die Emissionen als Trainingsdaten gegeben sind.